 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Independence does not have a public transit system used by locals to get to and from work.
+Independence is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Independence are slightly less educated than the national average of 21.84% for the average city or town: 13.39% of adults in Independence have a bachelor's degree or advanced degree
+The percentage of adults in Independence with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.39% of adults in Independence have a bachelor's degree or advanced degree.

 The per capita income in Independence in 2022 was $31,348, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $125,392 for a family of four.
 However, Independence contains both very wealthy and poor people as well.